Visit Investors & Advisors Site | Support |

 Municipal

-We believe the relatively high quality and longer duration of municipal bonds should aid the asset class as the economy slows.
+We believe municipal bonds' relatively high quality and longer duration should aid the asset class as the economy slows.
 Municipal credit fundamentals should remain durable, supported by reserve fund balances and conservative budgeting.
-States that rely heavily on personal income taxes will likely face declining revenues.
-We generally favor higher-quality issuers and sectors and believe security selection remains crucial to performance, particularly among high-yield issuers.
-This year’s tax-exempt supply is ahead of expectations due to an increase in tax-exempt refundings of legacy Build America Bond debt.
-Additionally, election uncertainty has pulled some issuance into the first half of the year.
+We expect flat to slightly declining state revenues, with a focus on projected budget gaps in future years.
+Meanwhile, the November election will shape upcoming tax policy and federal deficit projections.
+Overall, we favor higher-quality issuers and sectors and believe security selection remains crucial to performance, particularly among high-yield issuers.

 U.S. Corporate & Non-U.S. Developed Markets